finbourne/lusid-sdk-csharp/sdk/docs/AggregationApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<AggregationApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<AggregationApi>();
             var valuationRequest = new ValuationRequest?(); // ValuationRequest? | The request specifying the set of portfolios and dates on which to calculate a set of valuation metrics (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // ListAggregationResponse result = apiInstance.GetValuation(valuationRequest, opts: opts);

                 // GetValuation: Perform valuation for a list of portfolios and/or portfolio groups ListAggregationResponse result = apiInstance.GetValuation(valuationRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));